| | |

 These ground turkey sloppy Joes are perfect for an everyday weeknight meal, and they’re packed with flavor.
 You won’t miss the beef in this recipe!
 I recommend ground turkey thighs or a combination that isn’t overly lean.
-If the turkey is too lean—100% turkey white meat, for example—you might find the meat a bit tough and dry.
+If the turkey is too lean—100% turkey white meat, for example—you might find the meat mixture a bit tough and dry.
 Serve the sandwiches as a family meal or take the mixture to a potluck or tailgating event in a slow cooker.
 It’s a fantastic party food!
 Kids love sloppy Joes, too, because they taste great and are fun to eat.
 Add a salad or some fries or chips for a meal the whole family will enjoy.

 How did the sloppy Joe get its name?